asmblii/sitecore-marketplace-icon-picker/README.md

 # Marketplace Icon Picker

-An icon picker application for the Sitecore Marketplace, based on [Material UI Icons](https://mui.com/material-ui/material-icons/).
-This is a sample application showingcasing how to create a custom field extension to be leveraged in the Sitecore Marketplace with XM Cloud.
+An icon picker application for the Sitecore Marketplace.
+It is based on [sample Marketplace Icon Picker by Sitecore](https://github.com/Sitecore/marketplace-icon-picker).
+However, this icon picker doesn't rely on Material UI Icons, instead the rendering host provide a stylesheet with icons.
+Hereby you can provide your own beutifull custom icons.

 ## 📦 Running the Application Locally

 You can run this application locally, however note that it requires loading within the Sitecore Marketplace to enable full functionality.

 1. **Clone the repository**